Improve Sex Life and Avoid Incontinence with Kegel Exercises

 Ready to do these Kegel exercises at home?
-The more you incorporate them in your routine, the greater the long term benefits.
+The more you incorporate them into your routine, the greater the long-term benefits.

 They will likely tire you out and you may not be able to identify clearly which ones you are working.